Français

 Publications:

-Le Berre M, Morin M, Corriveau H, Hamel M, Dupuis K, Filiatrault J, Lefebvre I, Nadeau S, Dumoulin C. (2020) Force musculaire des membres inférieurs, équilibre, locomotion et fonction des femmes âgées avec incontinence urinaire d’urgence ou mixte et des femmes âgées sans incontinence.
-In Press in Physio-Québec.
+Le Berre M, Morin M, Corriveau H, Hamel M, Dupuis K, Filiatrault J, Lefebvre I, Nadeau S, Dumoulin C. (2023) Force musculaire des membres inférieurs, équilibre, locomotion et fonction des femmes âgées avec incontinence urinaire d’urgence ou mixte et des femmes âgées sans incontinence.
+Revue Physio-Québec, Ordre professionnel de la physiothérapie du Québec.
+Hiver;49(1):28-32.

 Investigators: Valérie Elliott, Master’s student, Chantale Dumoulin, PhD, Eling D. de Bruin, PhD